Habenaliy/alx-low_level_programming/0x00-hello_world/README.md

 5- writing a c script using printf
 6- writing a x script tha prints the size of various data types 7- generate assmbly code intelsyntax
+8-  a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.